learningOrchestra/mlToolKits/README.md

 learningOrchestra is organised into interoperable [microservices](#what-are-microservices).
 They offer access to third-party libraries, frameworks and software to **gather data**, **clean data**, **train machine learning models**, **tune machine learning models**, **evaluate machine learning models** and **visualize data and results**.

-The current version of learningOrchestra offers 7 microservices:
+The current version of learningOrchestra offers 7 features:
-- The **Database API is the central microservice**.
-It holds all the data, including the analysis results.
+- The **Dataset download datasets from an URL**.
+It holds and manage the downloaded data.
-- The **Data type API is a preprocessing microservice** dedicated to changing the type of data fields.
+- The **Data type is a transform feature** dedicated to changing the type of data fields.
+- The **Projection is a transform feature** dedicated to make projections from datasets.
-- The **Projection, Histogram, t-SNE and PCA APIs are data exploration microservices**.
+- The **Histogram, t-SNE and PCA APIs are exploration features**.
 They transform the map the data into new representation spaces so it can be visualized.
 They can be used on the raw data as well as on the intermediate and final results of the analysis pipeline.
-- The **Model builder API is the main analysis microservice**.
+- The **Builder is the high couple feature**.
 It includes some preprocessing features and machine learning features to train models, evaluate models and predict information using trained models.

-The microservices can be called on from any computer, including one that is not part of the cluster learningOrchestra is deployed on. learningOrchestra provides two options to access its features: a microservice REST API and a Python package.
+The REST API can be called on from any computer, including one that is not part of the cluster learningOrchestra is deployed on. learningOrchestra provides two options to access its features: a REST API and a Python package.

-### Using the microservices REST API
+### Using the REST API

 We recommand using a **GUI REST API** caller like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).
 Of course, regular `curl` commands from the terminal remain a possibility.

-The details for each microservice are available in the [documentation](https://learningorchestra.github.io/docs/usage/#microservices-rest-apis).
+The details for each feature are available in the [documentation](https://learningorchestra.github.io/docs/usage/#rest-api).

 ### Using the Python package